department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 | Child between the ages of 18 and 23 years who's in a qualified school program | 276.84 |
 | Helpless child over 18 years | 556.93 |

-**Note:** We define a helpless child as an adult child who became permanently unable to support themself before the age of 18.
+**Note:** We define a helpless child as an adult child who became permanently unable to support themselves before the age of 18.

 #### If the Veteran doesn't have a surviving spouse who is eligible for DIC